Nifty Jan futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.61% to 20.995.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, lost 1.8% to 20.615.

-RIL, Bharti Airtel and ICICI Bank were the top traded stock futures contracts in F&O segment for January expiry.
+Bharti Airtel, Tata Steel and RIL were the top traded stock futures contracts in F&O segment for January expiry.

 The January 2020 F&O contracts will expire on 28 January 2020.